-The SBA and Treasury are releasing PPP loan and borrower information to the public.
-For loans at or below $150,000, the agencies are releasing data by state which does not include the name of the borrower but does show the amount of the loan, the NAICS code for the borrower, and the number of jobs retained due to the loan.
+The SBA and Treasury have made PPP loan and borrower information available to the public.
+For loans at or below $150,000, the agencies released data by state omitting the name of the borrower but showing the amount of the loan, the NAICS code for the borrower, and the number of jobs retained due to the loan.
 For loans above $150,000, the business is named, and the range of the loan (e.g., $2-5 million) is included.
 For additional information, please visit the Treasury Department's SBA Paycheck Protection Program Loan Level Data page.

 Please visit the SBA's PPP data page, which features compiled data on PPP borrowers and the voluntary borrower demographic information.

-12. Can businesses get more than one PPP loan?
+12. Could a businesses get more than one PPP loan?

 Yes.
-In the December 2020 COVID-19 relief bill, certain small businesses are eligible for a second-draw PPP loan of up to $2 million.
-The requirements to get a second PPP loan are:
+In the December 2020 COVID-19 relief bill, certain small businesses were made eligible for a second-draw PPP loan of up to $2 million.
+The requirements to get a second PPP loan were:

 - 300 or fewer employees;